Diving in Wakatobi

-The reefs are limestone fossil with a variety of topography from walls, and drop-offs to overhangs and coral gardens.
-A huge variety of marine life is present at all of the dive sites.
-There can be both larger pelagic, such as manta rays and whale sharks seen all year.
-But, the area, is more known for the fantastic macro life and critter finds.
+The Scuba Diving industry in the region of Wakatobi is increasing in popularity due to the healthy biodiversity and is quickly becoming one of the best dive destinations in the location.
+The coral-reef are unique with limestone fossil due to a drier climate, the reefs come with a variety of topography from walls, and drop-offs to overhangs and coral gardens.
+A huge variety of ocean animals are present at all of the dive sites.
+There are both larger pelagic, such as manta rays and whale sharks are seen all year.
+But, the Sulawesi regency is more known for the fantastic small macro critters finds.
 Pilot whales visit the region for four months each year.

-As part of a marine reserve, fishing is limited as are diver actions and the money raised by the park goes to the adoption of sustainable reefs practices and education.
-As a result, huge volumes of fish life along with manta rays and whale sharks can be found here.
-Pilot whales frequent the area November to May.
+As part of a Wakatobi National Reserve, fishing is limited as are diver actions and the money raised by the park goes to the adoption of sustainable reefs practices and education.
+As a result, huge volumes of fish, along with manta rays and whale sharks are found here.
+Pilot whales frequent the regions between November to May.

-The diving is along walls, seamounts, ridges, drop-offs, reefs and coral gardens in Wakatobi with seagrass and sandy sub straights, giving the marine life a massive diversity of habitats.
-Coral coverage is excellent, with both hard and soft corals, sponge life and sea fans.
-Wakatobi has over 940 fish and 750 coral species in its dive sites.
-The dives are along the second largest contiguous reef system in the world separated into dive sites.
+The Wakatobi dive spots are located along walls, seamounts, ridges, drop-offs, and coral gardens in Wakatobi with seagrass and sandy sub straights, giving the marine life a massive diversity of habitats.
+Coral coverage is excellent, with both hard and soft corals, sponge, and sea fans.
+Wakatobi has more than 940 fish and 750 coral breeds in its dive sites.
+The dives are along with the second biggest contiguous Plato’s system on the globe.